 How did it happen again?
 It’s the 20th of the month, and there’s less than $100 in the bank.
-You have a few shifts scheduled for next week, but your paycheck won’t come until the 1st day of next month.
-You budgeted.
-You even stuck to your spending target.
-But still, there’s not enough money.
+You have a few shifts scheduled for next week, but your paycheck won’t come until the first day of next month.
+But you budgeted!
+You even stuck to your spending goal, but there’s still not enough money.
 So what went wrong?
 Well, budgeting with irregular income is not easy, but it is possible.

-Well, every budget has two components: money-out (spending) and money-in (income).
-Even if you stick to your money-out target, you might still run out of funds if your budgeted money-in was wrong.
+Well, every budget has two components: money out (spending) and money in (income).
+Even if you stick to your “money-out” target, you might still run out of funds if your budgeted “money-in” was wrong or insufficient.

-How to estimate your income floor?
-Look back at the paychecks you’ve earned at your current pay-rate.
+But how do you estimate your income floor?
+Look back at the paychecks you’ve earned at your current pay rate.
 The lowest amount you’ve brought home in a month at that rate is a good starting point for estimating your income floor.

-It’s important to consider what led that month’s earnings to be lower than other months?
+It’s important to consider what led that month’s earnings to be lower than other months.
 Did you get sick and have to miss a week?
-Did a natural disaster shut down your workplace for a bit?
-If something crazy happened to keep you out of the office, you can adjust your income floor upward.
-The goal is intended to estimate the lowest amount you would bring home if the month you’re budgeting for is ‘normal’.
+Did you take an unpaid vacation?
+If something happened that kept you from working, you can adjust your income floor upward.
+The goal is to estimate the lowest amount you would bring home when budgeting for a “normal month.”

 Using your income floor estimate, you can build a low-income, low-spend budget.
-If you’re a first time budgeter or would simply like a refresher, check out our article on building a budget.
+If you’re a first time budgeter or would simply like a refresher, check out our budgeting tips for beginners.

-If you wind up bringing home your income floor, there probably won’t be much room in your budget for entertainment or other stuff that you want, but don’t necessarily need.
-Cut those items from your low-income, low-spend budget!
+If you wind up bringing home your income-floor amount, there probably won’t be much room in your budget for entertainment or other unnecessary purchases.
+Unfortunately, you’ll have to cut those items from your low-income, low-spend budget.
 Take a spin through our article on wants vs needs for pointers on deciding what’s essential and what can be cut.

-It’s possible that your budget won’t balance like you want it to.
+It’s possible that your budget won’t end up exactly like you want it.
 No need to stress!
 Now is the time to think through how you would cover the gap between your income floor and spending needs.
 Do you have family or friends you could borrow from?
 Is there another income source you could tap?

 If bringing home your income floor means you’ll have a budget gap, it’s an especially good idea to set aside funds in the months you bring home more income, so that you can bridge that gap in future months.

 Typical income is a bit trickier to find than your income floor.
 It will be somewhere in-between your highest earning month and your lowest earning month.
-But where in-between?
+But where exactly will it fall?
 Is there a small range of amounts you see coming up again and again?
 If so, that’s a good place to start.

 Now you have two budgets.
 How should you use them?
 At the beginning of the month, it’s tough to tell how much you’ll be bringing home, so it’s smart to stick to your low-income, low-spend budget.
 After a week or two you should have a better feel for what your total income will look like for the month.
 At that point, you can consider shifting gears and using your typical-income budget.